VPWEM: Non-Markovian Visuomotor Policy with Working and Episodic Memory

 \subsection{Ablation Studies}

-We perform ablation studies on the memory-intensive \textit{Long-Horizon Square} task to investigate how different design choices in our proposed framework affect the performance, as shown in Figure \ref{fig:ablation}.
+We perform ablation studies on the \textit{Long-Horizon Square} task to investigate how different design choices in VPWEM affect the performance, as shown in Figure \ref{fig:ablation}(a).

 \textbf{Context Length (Observation Horizon).} From the results of baselines, we observe that the performance of DP degrades as the observation horizon increases, whereas DP-PTP achieves better performance with longer contexts.
-MaIL outperforms DP, largely due to the recurrent nature of state-space models (SSMs) in the denoising network.
-All of these methods struggle on this task because they rely on truncated observation histories.
-On the contrary, the L1S1 (i.e., one long-term episodic token and one short-term working memory token) variant of our proposed method already achieves 65\% success rate, surpassing all previous baselines.
-Performance generally improves as the number of long-term or short-term memory tokens increases, but may eventually degrade when too many tokens are used.
+MaIL outperforms DP, largely due to the recurrent nature of SSMs in the denoising network.
+All baselines struggle on this task because they rely on truncated observation histories.
+On the contrary, the L1S1 (i.e., one long-term and one short-term memory embedding) variant of our proposed method already achieves 65\% success rate, surpassing all previous baselines.
+Performance generally improves as the number of long-term or short-term memory embeddings increases, but may eventually degrade when too many embeddings are used.
 Hence, we use the L2S2 variant in our main experiments.

-\textbf{Number of Layers in Compressor.} We investigate the influence of the number of layers in the compressor using the L1S1 variant.
-The results show a clear trend: performance improves with a larger compressor network, which produces more informative summary tokens and provides better conditioning for the action generation process.
+\textbf{Number of Layers in Compressor.} We investigate the influence of compressor depth using the L1S1 variant.
+The results show a clear trend: a deeper compressor improves performance by producing more informative summary embeddings and providing better conditioning for action generation.
+We also increase the hidden-state dimension of Mamba in MaIL from 16 to 64.
+However, the success rate first increases from 42\% to 47\% and then drops to 34\%, with all variants still underperforming VPWEM.
+This indicates that the performance gain comes not merely from adding parameters, but from the proposed memory mechanism.

 \textbf{Maximum Cache Size.} We observe that performance improves as the maximum cache size increases, since more historical information is retained.
 However, the gains begin to saturate when the size exceeds 8.
-This suggests redundancy in the long observation history and indicates that the memory compressor can distill the necessary information into a small number of tokens without sacrificing performance.
+This suggests redundancy in the long observation history and indicates that the memory compressor can distill the necessary information into a small number of embeddings without sacrificing performance.